Warning Warning Savings protection The AMF warns the public against certain platforms proposing investments in real estate as "royalties"

 What Changed

-- Maintain insider lists and notify affected persons of trading restrictions; train staff on MAR Article 17 (disclosure) and Article 19 (PDMR dealings)
+- Maintain insider lists and notify affected persons of trading restrictions; train staff on MAR Article 17 (disclosure) and Article 19 (PDMR dealings).

-- Strengthen monitoring of gifts, transactions in derivatives/index products, and whistleblowing mechanisms, as urged in AMF/AFA joint guidance
+- Strengthen monitoring of gifts, transactions in derivatives/index products, and whistleblowing mechanisms, as urged in AMF/AFA joint guidance.

-- Ensure PDMR transaction reporting within 3 trading days via AMF portal
+- Ensure PDMR transaction reporting within 3 trading days via AMF portal.

-- Conduct regular compliance inspections on insider networks and corruption risks, formalizing prohibitions in codes of ethics
+- Conduct regular compliance inspections on insider networks and corruption risks, formalizing prohibitions in codes of ethics.

 Key Dates

-December 4, 2024 - EU Regulation 2024/2809 amending MAR entered into force.
+- EU Regulation 2024/2809 amending MAR entered into force

-June 30, 2026 - AMF General Regulation updates effective.
+- AMF General Regulation updates effective

 Compliance Impact